Dfte/Discovery/README.md

     - Review of the already existing code (adding some performance)

  - Document gathering :
-    - Search for sensitive files on Github
+    - Search for sensitive files on Github (to finish)
-    - Archive.org : error messages
-    - Google dorks (index of, error message)

  - Scanning function
     - Implement https://github.com/Tuhinshubhra/CMSeeK for the CMS discovery